virginiaequitycenter/summer-sandbox/introductions.md

 * JGG: "Sorry, folks, look like we're going to be stuck here on the tarmac for another hour or so unless you all break out the pocketbooks."

 * MC: I'm pretty sure as I villain I'd end up more in the Doofenschmirtz camp ("it's an -inator"), like a machine I could point at a corporation's building that would attract a pack of friendly but very loud barking dogs to the premises until they paid my ransom (see, no one is hurt, but I can attest one cannot do anything in the presence of a pack of friendly, insistently barking dogs).

+* AG: This is an interesting question!
+I think I would make random objects weigh moderately more or less than they normally do, because I think it would be super disorienting.
+I'd also be curious to see how/if people developed new patterns to quickly assess weight and efficiently deal with this uncertainty.

 <p align="center">
 <img src="https://media.giphy.com/media/11fFFMrKhR0Nt6/giphy.gif" width="300">